DerpyOnion/Andrews-Blooket-Hacks-READ-THE-README-/README.md

 hey it's me, Andrew.
 so as many of you saw the blooket hacks wern't working.
 This is a fork of an old version, and should work, but be warned as it will may or may not work as blooket continues to by updated.

-If you notic any bugs or glitches ask me and i'll figure it out.
+If you notice any bugs or glitches ask me and i'll figure it out.

-thanks- Andrew Timberlake
+Thanks- Andrew Timberlake

-P.S. oh my god why does the aquatic box hate me so much-

-TO THE PEOPLE  SAYING THESE ARE FAKE AND WILL GET YOU BANNED READ BELOW:

-🌟PLEASE STAR THIS PROJECT🌟

-Join the Discord for support: https://discord.gg/pushfr

-if you get banned this is not my issue, as these are against Blooket's TOS

--lol-jude
+note: I also obviously don't own this code, so thanks to lol-jude for creating the hacks.

 # HOW TO USE: